satinder147/DeepWay.v2/README.md

 8. Use A-Star algorithm to get a path from current location to 2 meters ahead while maintaining distance from objects.
 9. Inform the user about all the navigation instructions by using the SERVO motors.

-#### Things to be added or can beimproved
+#### Things to be added or can be improved
 1. Instead of using naive A-star use one which does not involve sharp turns.
 2. Find some efficient way than A-star.
 3. Try fitting a 3 degree polynomial to the trajectory to get smooth turns.
-4. Train a segmentation model for depthai, so that the complete neural network inference runs on the device.
+4. Train a segmentation model for depth-ai, so that the complete neural network inference runs on the device.
 5. Predicting where the pedestrians are going to be in future time will help plan better paths.
 6. Trajectory planning is same for all types of objects right now, but trajectories can be different based on the size and speed of the object.
 7. Region around a object also has to be considered.